How Long Do Ritalin Withdrawal Symptoms Last?

 - Benadryl is used for sedation and for effects on possible dermatologic problems (itching and hypersensitivity of the skin).

-- Drug craving medications, medicines such as bromocriptine, amantadine may address cravings for Ritalin, but without clear results.
+- Drug craving medications, medicines such as bromocriptine, and amantadine may address cravings for Ritalin, but without clear results.

 - Neuroleptics, this class of drugs can be used if needed to treat psychotic episodes provoked by high doses of methylphenidate.